Bitterness, Anger and Rage: Why You Should Let Go

 It’s not hard to see how this can happen.
 You have the capacity for doing bigger work, more work, for solving problems that other people aren’t seeing.
 But no one sees you.
 You toil getting less and less while other get more and more.
 Soon it feels like even the little you have is taken from you and given to him who has.

-After awhile, most people either become sick from depression and cave to the (absolute untrue) idea that they are to blame for all this, that they are inherently losers.
+Most people sooner or later become sick from depression and cave to the (absolute untrue) idea that they are to blame for all this, that they are inherently losers.

 Or they become bitter and hateful.